 ||2011 Bruce Medalist

 “Jerry” Ostriker, a native of New York City, earned his bachelor’s degree in physics and chemistry at Harvard University and his Ph.D. in astrophysics at the University of Chicago, where he was a student of S. Chandrasekhar.
 After a post-doctoral year at the University of Cambridge he joined the faculty at Princeton University in 1965.
 There he served as chairman of the deparment of astrophysical sciences (1979-1995) and later as provost (1995-2001).
 For the next three years he was Plumian Professor of Astronomy and Experimental Philosophy at Cambridge, after which he returned to Princeton as Director of the Princeton Institute for Computational Science and Engineering.
+In 2012 he moved to Columbia University.
 Working with many different colleagues over the years, he has made significant contributions to a number of areas of theoretical astrophysics and cosmology.
 He has contributed to our knowledge of pulsars and black holes, the interstellar medium, cosmic rays, and the formation and evolution of galaxies and quasars.
 He was one of the first to suggest that galaxies are immersed in large halos of dark matter, and he has investigated many cosmological topics, including the distribution of galaxies, baryonic matter, dark matter, and dark energy, and the values of cosmological parameters as determined using data from WMAP and SDSS.
 He and his colleagues proposed that about one-third of the baryonic matter in the universe is in a Warm-Hot Intergalactic Medium (WHIM).

 Personal Web Page

 At Columbia University

 At Princeton University